Introduction to Thick Lines in AutoCAD

 The Select Color dialog box appears.
 It contains a color palette.
 A color palette is a selection of colors, similar to an artist’s palette of colors.

-Thus in the above, we have seen the various operations which can be performed on lines, types of lines.
+Thus, in the above, we have seen the various operations that can be performed on lines and types of lines.

 This is a guide to Thick Lines in AutoCAD.
 Here we discuss the introduction, different Linetype in AutoCAD, how to create with an understanding layer in detail.
 You can also go through our other related articles to learn more –